Post is also available in: Italian

 - 125 g Caster Sugar

-- 3 tbs Dark Chocolate
+- 3 Tbsp of Dark Chocolate

 - Whip the cream and then keep it in the fridge.